BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 ### <a id="setMixpanelToken"></a>setMixpanelToken()

-Allow Branch SDK to pass the user's Mixpanel distinct id to our servers.
+This method allows the Branch SDK to pass the user's Mixpanel distinct id to our servers.
 Branch will then pass that Distinct ID to Mixpanel when logging any event.
 **Note:** This should be initialized first before `initSession()` or else Mixpanel integration won't work.

 ##### Usage